jglasspoole/md-wiki/README.md

 # Simple Markdown Wiki Application

-A Golang based REST API with a Vue JS front-end to view and edit articles with markdown format.
+A Golang based REST API with a Vue JS front-end to view and edit articles with markdown formatting.

-The solution should Dockerized into one container.
+The solution should be Dockerized into one container.

 ## Installation